Robust Dynamic Multi-Modal Data Fusion: A Model Uncertainty Perspective: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{ulti-modal} data fusion (MMDF) is used for analyzing data collected from multiple data acquisition frameworks (DCFs).
 Each type of DCF is associated with a data modality.
 Here we consider a crucial concern related to MMDF, namely how to make the MMDF result immune to unexpected modality failures.
 Robust DF methods exist, while they only consider co-modal data or static linear Gaussian models, see e.g., \cite{kumar2007method,chen2012robust}.
-There lacks a general and effective solution to deal with real-time cross-modal data fusion in nonlinear non-Gaussian dynamic processes.
+There lacks a general and effective solution to deal with cross-modal DF in nonlinear non-Gaussian dynamic processes.
 It is the setting that motivates this work.
+Compared with co-modal DF, cross-modal DF is much more difficult to handle.
+For co-modal DF, an explicit correlation relationship among the measurements is available for use in monitoring modality failures.
+In the context of cross-modal DF, what links data of different modalities is the unknown system state that needs to be estimated, and thus no explicit correlation can be employed.
+The nonlinear, non-Gaussian, and dynamic property of the system of our concern further exacerbates the difficulty of the problem.